 children also have the ability to think of ways to get their needs met.

-The maturing years that follow toddlerhood help children learn self
+The maturing years that follow toddlerhood help children learn self-control

 can help prevent toddler temper tantrums by looking for ways to reduce

 frustrations.
 If fighting over a particular toy usually ends in a tantrum,

 that toy may be removed until the toddler can use it alone.
 Shopping